-Judith S. Heeter was appointed as a director by action of the Board on February 7, 2012.
+Judith S. Heeter has been a director of the Company since 2012.
 Since February 2011, Ms. Heeter has served as president of Pathfinder Consulting, LLC, a consulting company based in Mission Hills, Kansas which she founded.
 From 1990 to 2010, Ms. Heeter served as Director of Business Affairs and Licensing for the Major League Baseball Players Association.
 Also from 1989 until February 2011, Ms. Heeter was a partner with the law firm of Polsinelli Shugart P.C.
-Ms. Heeter currently serves on the Board of Directors of Missouri Employers Mutual Insurance Company, serving as Chairman since December 2011.
+Ms. Heeter currently serves on the Board of Directors of Missouri Employers Mutual Insurance Company, serving as Chairperson since December 2011.
 She also serves on several non-public boards in the Kansas City metro area.
 Ms. Heeter brings a variety of executive and legal experience to the Board, including having practiced as an attorney for over 30 years.
 She is experienced in negotiating and implementing strategic business transactions and reorganizations.
 She also has a significant business network within the Kansas City community.